lordsniivy/tribe-war/README.md

 ### Images

 The Player, Enemy, and Fireball sprites were created by me, and thus, are owned by me.
-Redistribution or reproduction of these sprites is prohibited without permission from me.
+Redistribution or reproduction of these sprites is prohibited without permission.

 ### Music